andyplak/events-manager-pro-paypal-chained-payments/readme.md

 Allows chained payments (funds split between different paypal accounts) to be made via PayPal for Events Manager bookings.

+See [PayPal Adaptive Payments documentation](https://developer.paypal.com/docs/classic/adaptive-payments/integration-guide/APIntro/) for an overview of how this works, and please note you will need to apply for an Application ID before you can use chained payments in production.
+[How do I get an application ID](https://www.paypal.com/uk/selfhelp/article/how-do-i-get-an-adaptive-payments-api-application-id-ts1633)

 Currently by default only the first receiver is set up based on the paypal config settings per the Gateway Admin.
 To make a chained payment you will need to hook into the em_gateway_paypal_chained_receivers filter to add additional receivers.
 If you do not do this, PayPal will throw an error.

 Example of how to use em_gateway_paypal_chained_receivers hook: